Which Carbohydrates Should You Avoid for a Healthy Diet? - VITBLISS

 Table of Contents

 Carbohydrates are the body’s primary source of energy.
-When we consume carbohydrates, they are quickly converted into glucose, which is essential for brain and muscle function.
-There are two major categories of carbohydrates: complex and simple.
-Complex carbohydrates — found in whole grains, legumes, and vegetables — are generally healthier.
-Simple carbs, on the other hand, are commonly found in sugary foods and processed products.
+When consumed, they are converted into glucose, which plays an important role in supporting normal brain and muscle function.
+Carbohydrates fall into two main categories: complex and simple.
+Complex carbohydrates — found in whole grains, legumes, and vegetables — are typically more nutrient-dense.
+Simple carbohydrates are commonly present in foods high in added sugars or that are highly processed.

-For more information on different types of carbohydrates and their impact on your health, click here for a helpful overview to guide you toward a balanced diet.
+For more information on the types of carbohydrates and their role in a balanced diet, click here for a helpful overview.

 Carbohydrates to avoid